snewell/wlint/docs/wlint/count-words.rst

 Options
 -------
-  -h, --help            show this help message and exit --file FILE           Process a file.
-This is only necessary if an input
+  -h, --help            show this help message and exit --input-type INPUT_TYPE
-                        file matches an argument (e.g., --help). (default:
-                        None)
-  --input-type INPUT_TYPE
                         Type of input file.
 Options are text (plain text) and tex (a (La)TeX document). (default: text)